Keep non-required checks off the GitHub Actions critical path

 Genuinely advisory checks (a bundle-size comment, a preview deploy, a non-blocking lint annotation) don't rerun on every push and don't gate the merge.
 They run once per PR, or post asynchronously, so they inform without adding to the wait.
 Real tests and build validation stay on every push, for those, the lever is to make them faster, not to stop running them.12

-# A size-diff comment is advisory: run it on open/ready, not on every push
+# A size-diff comment is advisory: run it on open/ready, not on every push.

 on: